AlexWorx/ALib-Class-Library/docs/pages/alib_ref_alox_config_variables.md

 Used for debugging or for investigation into ALox enabled 3rd party libraries or applications.

 \note If you want to prevent such investigation for your software, refer to the documentation of
-      module \alib_config to learn how to protect external variables from being set.
+      module \alib_variables to learn how to protect external variables from being set.

 Format: <c> ALOX/\<LOXNAME\>/DUMP_STATE_ON_EXIT = arg1 [, arg2][, &hellip; ] </c>